Image

 The fields available are as follows:

-• Current File: this section outlines the details of the Image including the size of the file, when it was last updated and the width and height of the image.
-If you click on the Current File link, a preview of the image will appear in a new window.
+• Current File: This section outlines the details of the Image including the size of the file, when it was last updated and the width and height of the image.

 Varieties Screen